Working with online payments

 The rest of the configuration is done on the PayPal site.
 Please refer to Setting up a PayPal account.

 When a client makes a booking, that booking is put on your schedule right away, in order to avoid anyone else taking the same spot.
 It is, however, marked as ‘pending’ until payment is received.
 Once PayPal confirms payment, the booking is confirmed and email confirmations are sent out to you and the client, if configured.
 If payment somehow fails, the pending booking will be removed from your schedule after 15 minutes.
-If payment comes in after that time, the booking will be reinstated, if the spot hasn’t been taken in the meantime the administrator will be notified.
+If payment comes in after that time, the booking will be reinstated.
+If the spot has been taken in the meantime the administrator will be notified.

 Testing online payments